Julio Velasco

 AI and artists' working methods

-This research is part of a broader body of work on art and new technologies.
+This artistic and theoretical research is part of a broader body of work on art and new technologies.
 It explores how image-making and the practice of artists are evolving in the age of artificial intelligence.
 The question arises as to whether AI imposes a change in the way artists work: what changes, why, and how they use or repurpose existing tools.
 This exploration is driven not by fascination or fear of AI, but by a desire to understand it better.
 The work focuses on the transition from text to image within the context of AI, connected to a conceptual artistic tradition.
 It examines the evolution of art, not in isolation, but as an integral part of societal evolution.
 Art must be continually redefined in each historical period, a collective process involving artists, critics, theorists, galleries, and other stakeholders.

 Could AI become the foundation of a new form of conceptual art, where the machine participates in idea generation and imposes a visual ideology?
 This question, crucial for the future of artistic creation, is at the heart of this research.
 While it is too early to determine whether AI represents a true revolution, it is not too early to begin exploring and understanding its potential in contemporary art.